Creating Headings on MS-Word

 Manage headings style

-• Select Heading 2 and Heading 3 and click show.
-This will make the new headings to be visible at the heading bar on the home menu.
+• Select Heading 2 and Heading 3 and click Show.
+This will make the new headings visible at the heading bar on the home menu.

 Select Headings 1 and 2